iamrabineupane/japanese-prefecture-city/readme.md

+# Overview

-# a simple package for breaking down the japanese address
+A simple package for breaking down the japanese address

+# Instalation

         npm install japanese-prefecture-city